Git-David/Introducing-Idyll/Introducing Idyll.md

 Raw notation avoided the need for escaping by providing custom delimiter.

-Raw notation begins with `'delimiter(` and ends with `)delimiter`, between them is a character sequence.
+Raw notation begins with `'delimiter(` and ends with `)delimiter'`, between them is a character sequence.
 All Unicode characters may be placed in the sequence, except line-breaks.

 `delimiter` is made of zero to sixteen repeated letters or digits.
 For example, `a`, `ddd` or `555` is valid `delimiter`, but `abc`, `27` or `@@` is not.